Everything You Need to Know About Tax Audits in the U.S.

 January 29, 2015

-Do you worry about getting audited?
+Do you worry about tax audits?
 If you answered yes, you’re in the majority of small business owners (and humans for that matter).
 One of the most common questions heard at tax time is, “What are the chances that I will get audited on my tax return?”

 While it’s true that small business owners, especially self-employed individuals, have the greatest chance of being audited by the Internal Revenue Service (IRS)—simply because their returns are more complex—it’s also true that very few businesses are actually audited.